 In 1997, six decades after the panel had been carved, the Council on American-Islamic Relations (CAIR) asked for the frieze of the Prophet to be removed from the façade.

 While appreciating that Muhammad was included in the court’s pantheon of 18 prominent lawgivers of history, CAIR argued that Islam discourages depictions of Muhammad in any artistic form.
 CAIR also took exception to the fact that Mohammad was shown holding a sword, which they thought reinforced long-held stereotypes of Muslims as intolerant conquerors.

-A prominent US-based Islamic Law scholar then stepped up and declared that the sculpture was in fact a great honor bestowed by non-Muslims and should be appreciated.
+Pushing back on the CAIR representation, a prominent US-based Islamic Law scholar then stepped up and declared that the sculpture was in fact a great honor bestowed by non-Muslims and should be appreciated.
 Subsequently, Chief Justice William Rehnquist rejected the request to sandblast Mohammad, saying the artwork “was intended only to recognize him, among many other lawgivers, as an important figure in the history of making of laws.
 It is not intended as a form of idol worship”.

 The court later added a footnote to the image on it’s tourist brochures, calling it “a well-intentioned attempt by the sculptor to honor the Prophet Mohammad”.
 So far, after that one 1997 blip, nothing more has been heard from either the CAIR or Muslims worldwide, fanatical or moderate, about the US Supreme Court frieze.